The most expensive project on the list of proposed bond items is a new Lincoln Elementary School building, but each site has a project on the list.

 Portables — There are two portables which house classes.
 Drainage issues make traveling to and from the building difficult.
 Also, teachers have to accompany any student that needs to travel from a portable to the main building because outside doors are locked to stop intruders.
 The new building would allow for all classes to be inside the building and eliminate the portables.

 Classrooms — Every regular classroom is currently in use.
 The new building would allow for more classes to be added, such as the projected need to add another first-grade class in the fall.

 Conference space — Counselors and other specialists that need to work with students often have to work with their clients in the nurse's office and hallways because there is no where else.
 Also, the principal's office is too small to meet with more than three people at a time.
 A conference room would allow all meetings to have space and privacy.

-Page 2 of 4 - Parking — Teachers and visitors currently have to park on the streets around the school.
+Parking — Teachers and visitors currently have to park on the streets around the school.
 The new building would move all parking off the street.